Chivalry II passes 1 million copies sold

 A new GamesBeat event is around the corner!
 Learn more about what comes next.

-Developer Torn Banner Studios and publishers Tripwire and Deep Silver announced today that Chivalry II has passed 1 million copies sold.
+Developer Torn Banner Studios and publishers Tripwire Presents and Deep Silver announced today that Chivalry II has passed 1 million copies sold.

 This makes Chivalry II Torn Banner’s fastest-selling game ever.
-It’s also Tripwire’s first 1 million seller.
+It’s also Tripwire Presents’ first game to reach 1 million copies sold.

 Chivalry II supports cross-platform play, so friends can fight together no matter which console (or PC) they’re playing on.
 It got its first free update, House Galencourt, last week, adding new maps, a 3-vs.-3 mode, and more.